dssg/air_pollution_estimation/README.md

 The purpose of the project is to create an open-source library to automate the collection of live traffic video data, and extract descriptive statistics (counts, stops, and starts by vehicle type)  using computer vision techniques.
 With this library, project partners will be able to input traffic camera videos, and obtain real-time traffic statistics which are localized to the level of individual streets.

 More details about the project goals, our technical approach, and the evaluation of our models can be found in the **Technical Report**.
-Please

 ## Code Overview
 ### Installation and setup